viktor-ferenczi/se-ore-pickup/README.md

 ## Troubleshooting

-### Mod conflict
+### Conflicting mod

-Do not use this plugin together with this mod:
+Do not use this plugin together with this mod, because it has similar functionality:

 - [Automatic Ore Pickup](https://steamcommunity.com/sharedfiles/filedetails/?id=657749341)